 Wrap program fees are determined by the wrap program sponsor.
 Fee rates paid by the wrap fee sponsor to Adviser are negotiated individually and may differ from the rates charged to separately managed accounts.

-Pension Consulting Fee Structure:
+Retirement Plan Consulting Fee Structure:

-Fees for pension consulting services are negotiated on an individual basis.
+Fees for 401(k) plan consulting services are negotiated on an individual basis.

 Model Portfolio Fee Structure: